-The plan is structured around three Program Objectives and four Focus Areas.
+The 2022-2023 plan remains structured around three Program Objectives and four Focus Areas defined in the 2018-2021 planning process.
 The Program Goals in each Focus Area are unique to NYSG.
 These goals provide a clear focus and ready shorthand (economics, environment, and education) for discussing the program and its goals with policy makers and stakeholders, particularly when conducting our work and seeking funding.
 For the 2018-2021 planning quadrennium, a special effort was made to enunciate goals that were clear, concise, tied closely to the Focus Area and progress towards which could be readily measured and documented.
 Plan Focus Areas and Goals are based on stakeholder feedback.
-The Focus Areas in this plan also conform to the Focus Areas of the 2018-2021 National Sea Grant Network Strategic Plan, however, the Goals and Actions vary based on constituent needs.
+The Focus Areas in this plan also conform to the Focus Areas of the 2018-2021 National Sea Grant Network Strategic Plan, however, the Goals and Actions vary based on NY constituent needs.
 This consistency between State and national plans simplifies interactions with the National Sea Grant College Program and other state Sea Grant programs as well as reporting of program accomplishments and impacts to the National Sea Grant Office.
-Though the target Focus Areas are broad, they are tied together and do not exist in isolation.
+Though the Focus Areas are broad, and may seem independent, in fact they are not mutually exclusive - they are tied together and do not exist in isolation.